Is a preschool backpack necessary? Tips and advice for parents

 Sending a little one off to preschool can be emotional and challenging, but having a properly packed preschool backpack can help make it a smooth transition.
 Even though preschool is a time for play-learning rather than traditional academic schooling, backpacks are often recommended for transporting necessary items to and from preschool.

-And beyond being a simple vessel for carrying stuff, a backpack can help in child development too, says Amanda Vierheller, co-founder and teacher at Playgarden Prep preschool in New York City.
+Beyond being a simple vessel for carrying stuff, a backpack can help in child development too, says Amanda Vierheller, co-founder and teacher at Playgarden Prep preschool in New York City.
 “Using backpacks to carry their own things to and from school helps encourage students to build independence and responsibility,” says Vierheller.

-First, follow the preschool’s recommendations
+Follow the preschool’s backpack recommendations

 Top questions about preschool backpacks, answered